mre/endler.dev/content/2020/rust-compile-times/index.md

 build machine.
 I can use it in combination with [Visual Studio Code Remote Development](https://code.visualstudio.com/docs/remote/remote-overview).

-If you don't have a dedicated machine yourself, you can compile in the cloud instead.
+Finally, if you don't have a dedicated machine yourself, you can compile in the cloud instead.
 [Gitpod.io](https://gitpod.io/) is superb for testing a cloud build as they provide you with a beefy machine (currently 16 core Intel Xeon 2.30GHz, 60GB RAM) for free during a limited period.
-Simply add `https://gitpod.io/#` in front of any Github repository URL.
+Simply add `https://gitpod.io/#` in front of any Github URL.
 [Here is an example](https://gitpod.io/#https://github.com/hello-rust/show/tree/master/episode/9) for one of my [Hello Rust](https://hello-rust.show/) episodes.

 ## Download ALL The Crates